bonomi-research/bonomi-research.github.io/_pages/research-projects.md

 ## Privacy-protecting methods for data integration

-Integrating health datasets from multiple sites is vital in enabling powerful analytics and advancing clinical practice.
+<div style="text-align: justify"> Integrating health datasets from multiple sites is vital in enabling powerful analytics and advancing clinical practice.
 In the data integration process, privacy is a major challenge, as sites must ensure data confidentiality.
 To achieve privacy current approaches mainly rely on security-based primitives (e.g., encryption, SMC).
 We have advanced these approaches by leveraging dimensionality reduction and similarity-based techniques to perform scalable data linkage with rigorous privacy protection.
-Additionally, we have proposed methods to facilitate the integration and re-use of de-identified datasets.
+Additionally, we have proposed methods to facilitate the integration and re-use of de-identified datasets.</div>

 ### Relevant Publications
 -	Bonomi, L. and Jiang, X., 2018.
 Linking temporal medical records using non-protected health information data.
 Statistical methods in medical research, 27(11), pp.3304-3324